NOW ACCEPTING SUMMER 2026 APPLICATIONS!

 The Clara H. Jones Summer Institute is a structured, six-week intensive program aimed at developing students' fine arts skills while also targeting reading, math and science proficiency.
 We serve students in rising grades 1st-9th.

-Now in its 22nd year, the Summer Institute is named in honor of acclaimed music teacher Clara H. Jones who was a retired CMS teacher and provided community lessons on Charlotte's west side for decades in her home-based studio.
+Now in its 24th year, the Summer Institute is named in honor of acclaimed music teacher Clara H. Jones who was a retired CMS music teacher and provided piano lessons on Charlotte's west side for decades in her home-based studio.

 Below you will find everything parents usually ask.
 But if you need more info, feel free to contact us at 704.372.3742, Mon-Fri, or email info@charlottecsa.org.